kdflint/alliance-ship/Ubuntu_Install_Instructions.md

 	psql northbr6_devwaterwheel_test < /home/path/to/playbook/db/Postgres_Update_Trigger.sql

-There is also two other files that must be updated: playbook/email_settings.py (information concerning email service) and playbook/backlog/github_settings.py (information used to interact with the github API).
+There are also two other files that must be updated: playbook/email_settings.py (information concerning email service) and playbook/backlog/github_settings.py (information used to interact with the github API).

 The system can notify users through email when an error on modules import/export occurs.
 Configuration can be done in the file email_settings.py.
 As an example, to send the emails using gmail service, one could configure the file as shown below: